How To Get Rid of Postpartum Gas and Bloat

 Causes of Postpartum Gas and Bloat

-Effects of childbirth on bowel movements: Regaining control of your pelvic floor takes time and therapy, making it harder to manage gas.
+Effects of childbirth on bowel movements: Regaining control of your pelvic floor requires time and therapy, making it harder to manage gas.
 This can feel like increased gas, but it’s often a matter of control.
 Our Ab Rehab & Pelvic Floor Restore Program can assist with this transition.

 Dietary changes: Adopting a healthier diet postpartum can lead to gas and bloat as your body adjusts to increased fiber intake from fruits and vegetables.